What are Nootropic Drugs?

 Is There Any Validity to the Claims of Nootropics or Smart Drugs to Potentially Increase Your Intelligence and Memory Retention?

-There is substantial scientific evidence to prove that nootropics improves memory retention and intelligence.
+There is substantial scientific evidence to prove that nootropics improve memory retention and intelligence.
 Research has proven that nootropics stimulate nerve growth and reduce stress, and there’s evidence that it improves inhibitory synaptic transmission in the CA1 pyramidal cells as well.

 Apart from improving memory and concentration, nootropics have shown promise in fighting Alzheimer’s disease and slowing down excitatory synaptic currents decay in the brain.
-The latest scientific research also shows that sulbutiamine enhances memory and even reduces dizocilpine amenesic effects, and there’s substantial research proving that choline is essential for brain processing and development.
+The latest scientific research also shows that sulbutiamine enhances memory and even reduces dizocilpine amnesic effects, and there’s substantial research proving that choline is essential for brain processing and development.